Bis(monoacylglycero)phosphate

 Formula of bis(monacylglycero)phosphate verus phosphatidylglycerol

-Although there has been a school of thought to the effect that the fatty acids are esterified to position sn-2 and sn-2′ in the native molecule with the latter structure could undergo rapid acyl migration when subjected to most extraction and isolation procedures, biosynthetic studies now suggest that this is unlikely.
-However, it canot be discounted that this could occur sppontaneously under the acidic conditions in lysosomes, and there is one report that he 2,2′-dioleoyl form rather than the more stable sn‑3,3′‑isomer is essential for the function of bis(monacylglycero)phosphate in cholesterol metabolism in lysosomes.
+Although there has been a school of thought to the effect that the fatty acids are esterified to position sn-2 and sn-2′ in the native molecule with the latter structure undergoing rapid acyl migration when subjected to most extraction and isolation procedures, biosynthetic studies now suggest that this is unlikely.
+However, there is one report that he 2,2′-dioleoyl form rather than the more stable sn‑3,3′‑isomer is essential for the function of BMP in cholesterol metabolism in lysosomes.

 Isomerization of bis(monacylglycero)phosphate